stan-dev/design-docs/designs/0002-cmdstanpy_func_spec.md

   + minimal Python library dependencies: numpy, pandas
   + Python code doesn't interface directly with c++, only calls compiled executables (using package `os`).

+- Modular - CmdStanPy produces a sample from the posterior but other modules will do the analysis.

 ## Design considerations

 - Choices for naming and structuring objects and functions should reflect the Stan workflow.

-- Data structure used for sampler output facilitates downstream analysis.
+- Data structure used for posterior sample facilitates downstream analysis.

-- Favor immutable objects.
+  + is memory efficient - avoids making copies of big data.
+  + provides fast access for per-parameter, per-chain information.

 ## Assumptions